 Request Handover Of DCC Controlled Device (SRV 6.21)

-The S1SP shall undertake the processing required by Clause 18.65(c).
+The S1SP shall undertake the processing required by Clause19.
 Where that processing is successful, the S1SP shall then set Execution Counter values it holds in relation to the target Device according to the requirements of Table 10 and the Device Type recorded for the target Device in the Smart Metering Inventory.
 Where the S1SP creates a SMETS1 Response indicating success, it shall include in that SMETS1 Response an ExecutionOutcome (with its Message Mapping Catalogue meaning) element populated according to the requirements of Table 11.1.
 Where the DCC receives the resulting SMETS1 Response indicating success, the DCC shall set Execution Counter values it holds in relation to the target Device according to the requirements of Table 10 and the Device Type recorded for the target Device in the Smart Metering Inventory.